Live Performances Index

 Comments: Also on the bill - The Dead Boys.

 Comments: Also on the bill - The Dead Boys.
-Some records show these sets as being played the other way around - however, Rat Scabies can clearly be heard on bootleg saying they will play another set later.
+Sets played straight through with no encores.
+There is some indication that these sets were played the other way around - however, Rat Scabies can clearly be heard on bootleg, following the indicated first set, saying they will play another set later.

 Set: unknown.